sa7bnb/ESP32-S3-WROOM-RadioGateway/README.md

 This is the design for a small, standalone **RoIP (Radio over IP) gateway** built around an **ESP32-S3** module.
 The idea is simple: breathe new life into an old analog FM radio by linking it to other radios over the internet — similar in spirit to existing RoIP solutions, but **without needing a computer connected to the radio**.

-Most traditional RoIP / internet-linking setups (sound-card interfaces, AllStarLink nodes, EchoLink, etc.) require a PC, Raspberry Pi, or similar computer wired between the radio and the network.
+Most traditional RoIP / internet-linking setups — such as **AllStarLink**, **EchoLink**, and **IRLP** — require a dedicated computer (a PC or Raspberry Pi) wired between the radio and the network, running continuously.
 This project aims to collapse all of that into a single small board that connects directly to the radio's data port on one side and to WiFi on the other.

+The vision is that this gateway could be used in the same spirit as **AllStarLink, EchoLink and similar systems** — linking analog radios together over the internet — but **without needing a power-hungry computer running 24/7**.
+Instead of a full Linux machine drawing watts around the clock just to keep a node online, the goal is a low-power, always-on ESP32 board that sips power and can be left running permanently.

 The board talks to the radio through its packet/DATA port: it pulls receive audio out, feeds transmit audio in, keys PTT, and senses the COR/squelch line.
 It then connects over WiFi to a server (self-hosted) that ties multiple radios together across the internet — letting otherwise isolated analog radios talk to each other over distance.